azd001/cse15l-lab-reports/lab-report-1.md

 # Remotely Connecting
 In order to connect remotely to our course-specific account, we need to know our account first.
 Click [here](https://sdacs.ucsd.edu/~icc/index.php) to search for your account.

+Enter your Username, ID number then press submit.